 This is what we would hope for the roundabout coming to the intersection at Jackson and Horseshoe.
 This is one of the most dangerous intersections in Alexandria, with a four-way stop and two lanes coming from Jackson Street that often confuse drivers.
 Many accidents at this intersection lead to mild injuries and most often property damage.

 A study done by Per Gardner at the University of Maine found that traffic circles have 3.5 to 6.5 times more crashes than roundabouts.
 Due to safety concerns and increasing congestion, many traffic circles have been replaced with roadways and traffic signals.
 Traffic circles are a leftover from years ago, the last design reference to traffic circles in the U.S. design standards was in 1965 and the design has not been updated since.
 In contrast, roundabouts have demonstrated that they reduce injury crashes by 75 percent compared with signalized intersections, and they reduce traffic fatalities by 90 percent compared with signalized intersections.

 From a legal standpoint, accidents in traffic circles are often complicated by improper lane usage.
-With failure to yield, speeding and other infractions making liability difficult to determine.
+With the failure to yield, speeding, and other infractions making liability difficult to determine.
 Accidents can occur while entering or exiting the traffic circle and rear-end and sideswipe collisions are likely to occur anywhere on the circle.
 Oftentimes little to no experience with traffic circles are to blame.
-Injuries, depending on speed and location of an accident may not actually be clear until hours after the accident occurs.
+Injuries, depending on the speed and location of an accident may not actually be clear until hours after the accident occurs.

 If you have been involved in a traffic accident on a traffic circle or roundabout, it is important to contact an experienced attorney to protect your rights.